 Calcium and Vitamin D

 Older adults need more calcium and vitamin D to help maintain bone health.
-Have three servings of vitamin D-fortified low-fat or fat-free milk or yogurt each day.
-Other calcium-rich foods include fortified cereals and fruit juices, dark green leafy vegetables and canned fish with soft bones.
+Have three servings of calcium-rich foods and beverages each day.
+This includes fortified cereals and fruit juices, dark green leafy vegetables, canned fish with soft bones, milk and fortified plant beverages.
 If you take a calcium supplement or multivitamin, choose one that contains vitamin D.

 Many people older than 50 do not get enough vitamin B12.
 Fortified cereal, lean meat and some fish and seafood are sources of vitamin B12.
 Ask your doctor or a registered dietitian nutritionist if you need a vitamin B12 supplement.

 Eat more fiber-rich foods to stay regular.
-Fiber also can help lower your risk for heart disease, control your weight and prevent Type 2 diabetes.
+Fiber also can help lower your risk for heart disease and prevent Type 2 diabetes.
 Eat whole-grain breads and cereals, and more beans and peas — along with fruits and vegetables which also provide fiber.

 Increasing potassium along with reducing sodium (salt) may lower your risk of high blood pressure.
-Fruits, vegetables and low-fat or fat-free milk and yogurt are good sources of potassium.
+Fruits, vegetables and beans are good sources of potassium.
 Also, select and prepare foods with little or no added salt.
+Add flavor to food with herbs and spices.

 Know Your Fats

 Foods that are low in saturated fats and trans fat help reduce your risk of heart disease.
-Most of the fats you eat should be polyunsaturated and monounsaturated fats.
-Check the Nutrition Facts panel on food labels for total fat and saturated fat.
+Most of the fats you eat should be polyunsaturated and monounsaturated fats, which are primary found in nuts, seeds, avocados, olive oil and fish.